yarenty/quotes/src/Joshua_Fields_Millburn/README.md

 Letting go is not something you do.
 It is something you stop doing.
-Understanding is the only road that leads to lasting change.”
+Understanding is the only road that leads to lasting change.
+Progress is achieved not through addition but through subtraction.